devopsacademyau/academy/classes/06class/exercises/c06-serverless01/README.md

 # Creating a POST API using API Gateway, Lambda and DynamoDB

-For this exercise you will create an API for CRUD operation (Create, Read, Update and Delete).
+For this exercise you will create a POST API for creating a record in the database using APIs.
 This is a common scenario that we see in several software projects.

 For that you will use:
 - AWS API Gateway, Lambda, DynamoDB, KMS, SSM